- About us

 Many families we work with have sought opinions from various professionals regarding whether or not their child presents with an Autism Spectrum Diagnosis.
 It is essential that an experienced professional administers a comprehensive assessment, as presentations may vary- No two individuals with Autism or Asperger's are the same.
 Presentations vary according to a range of factors including; cognitive level, language level, personality, executive functioning skills, interests and learning ability.
 It is therefore vital, when in doubt, to seek an expert opinion in order to assist your child in optimising their social, emotional and overall development.

-At Azza's clinic, we are recognised in the administration of comprehensive assessments to determine the nature of the challenging behaviours displayed by young people including; defiance, oppositional behaviour, conduct/ delinquent behaviours, attention deficit, emotional disturbances, etc. through utilising a combination of expert clinical differentiation and standardised assessments.
+At ACPC Psychology, we are recognised in the administration of comprehensive assessments to determine the nature of the challenging behaviours displayed by young people including; defiance, oppositional behaviour, conduct/ delinquent behaviours, attention deficit, emotional disturbances, etc. through utilising a combination of expert clinical differentiation and standardised assessments.

 Behavioural assessments in combintaion with other assessments can be administered to diagnose conditions such as: